threadi/external-files-in-media-library/docs/hooks.md

 ### `efml_service_ftp_user_settings`

-*Filter the list of possible user settings for FTP.*
+*Filter the list of possible user settings for the FTP.*

 **Arguments**